aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 **Release Specific Upgrade Considerations:**

+- Upgrades to `v1.5.0`:
+  - Due to the size of this upgrade, we recommend all customers upgrade to `v1.3.8 or above` before beginning this upgrade
+  - While v1.5.0 supports Control Tower for _NEW_ installs, existing Accelerator customers _CANNOT_ add Control Tower to their existing installations at this time (planned enhancement for 22H1)
+    - Attempts to install Control Tower on top of the Accelerator are likely catastrophic (both Control Tower and the Accelerator need minor enhancements to enable)
+  - **add specific v1.5.0 steps here**
+    - config file upgrade script, CIDR migration to DDB (if desired), how implement new OU structure, SCP and part-2 issue,oldip.json
+  - Dynamic CIDRs, lookup, opt-in vpc, SNS/CWL/SH changes - release notes?
+  - **add specific v1.5.0 steps here**
 - Upgrades to `v1.3.3 and above` from `v1.3.2 and below`:
   - Requires mandatory config file schema changes as documented in the [release notes](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
     - These updates cause the config file change validation to fail and require running the state machine with the following input to override the validation checks on impacted fields: `{"scope": "FULL", "mode": "APPLY", "configOverrides": {"ov-ou-vpc": true, "ov-ou-subnet": true, "ov-acct-vpc": true }}`